-Flood insurance is a useful additional coverage that gives you peace of mind no matter how close you are to a body of water.
+Flood insurance is a useful additional coverage that gives you peace of mind.
 Flood insurance covers direct physical loss caused by a “flood,” which is defined as an excess of water on land that is normally dry.
 This additional insurance is a great way to cover damages that result from heavy rains, snowstorms, overflowing storm drains, levees, and more.

 Although many of us think we are safe from the potential of any floods because we live far from a body of water, there are other ways floods can reach us.
 For example, flash floods, which are caused by heavy rain and thunderstorms, can occur in all 50 states.
 Other weather scenarios that can cause flooding include winter storms, seasonal melting, mudslides, poor drainage systems, and failed dams or levees.
 To put it into perspective, floods are the most common natural hazard.
 According to research conducted by Texas A&M and Maryland University, over the past 25 years there has been a flood incident once every 2-3 days in the U.S.